 The time period covered by a tax return.
 Usually this is January 1 to December 31, a calendar year, but taxpayers can elect a fiscal tax year with different beginning and ending dates.

-Gross income minus any adjustments to income, any allowable exemptions, and either itemized deductions or the standard deduction.
+Gross income minus any adjustments to income and either itemized deductions or the standard deduction.

 A welfare benefit that provides assistance and work opportunities to needy families by granting states the federal funds to develop and implement their own welfare programs.

 A work location is considered temporary if the service member's employment is realistically expected to last (and in fact does last) for one year or less.
 Service members assigned to temporary work locations can deduct travel expenses.